senbox-org/s1tbx/README.md

 2. Import the pom.xml files of snap-engine and snap-desktop as modules.
 Ensure **not** to enable the option *'Create module groups for multi-module Maven projects'*.
 It would create an odd project structure but would still work.
 Everything can be default values.

+3. Set the used SDK for the main project.
+A JDK 1.8 or later is needed.

-3. Use the following configuration to run SNAP in the IDE:
+4. Use the following configuration to run SNAP in the IDE:
 	* **Main class:** org.esa.snap.nbexec.Launcher
 	* **VM parameters:** -Dsun.awt.nopixfmt=true -Dsun.java2d.noddraw=true -Dsun.java2d.dpiaware=false
 	All VM parameters are optional